 Map 141 of the

-We woke to a beautiful clear, cool morning and were soon on our way, although not initially in the opposite direction to our day’s walk.
+We woke to a beautiful clear, cool morning and were soon on our way, although initially in the opposite direction to our day’s walk.

 The combination of hot coffee and flaky, buttery pastries seems to sustain us for several hours, much longer than a bowl of muesli.

-Thus strengthened, we went back past the camping ground and walked about a kilometre until we came to a crossroads.
+Thus strengthened, we marched back past the camping ground for about a kilometre until we came to a crossroads.